morganmccol/vueconf-us-2019/Day 2/02 9 Performance Secrets Revealed/README.md

   - local variable points to computed variable
     - `const base = this.base`
     - 3x faster
-      - First case you access reactive state of vue (since it might change)
+    - first case you access reactive state of vue (since it might change)
 - Reuse DOM with v-show
   - instead of v-if v-else use v-show
     - 3x faster